 Are you looking for a one-page summary of Agile principles and the Scrum framework?
 Look no further.

 Download this handy desk reference to get a well-formatted and print-ready PDF.
-The document contains the 4 Agile Values, 12 Agile Principles and a quick summary of the Scrum Roles and Events.
+The document contains the 4 Agile Values, 12 Agile Principles and a quick summary of the Scrum Roles and Events from the Scrum Framework.
 Teams that are new to Agile and Scrum have found this summary as a tool to help the improve how they work together

 The 4 Agile Values